 Global Survey of Ex situ Ebony Collections

 The conservation status of many ebony species is currently unknown.
-Only 25% of those taxa known to be threatened are reported in ex situ collections.
+The report highlights that only 25% of those taxa known to be threatened are reported in ex situ collections.
 This means that very few ebony taxa have back-up protection if the threatened in situ populations are lost.
-The report highlights the taxa that are not protected ex situ and should be brought into collections as a priority.
+The report identifies the taxa that are not protected ex situ and should be brought into collections as a priority.

 Global Survey of Ex situ Ebony CollectionsConservation Prioritisation, Tree Conservation / Publication / English

 You can support our plant conservation efforts by sponsoring membership for small botanic gardens, contributing to the Global Botanic Garden Fund, providing corporate sponsorship, and more!

 Be part of the largest network of botanic gardens and plant conservation experts in the world by joining BGCI today!